 We had some for dinner, but the best part was that we had it for brunch the next day, together with a delicious Boston lettuce salad.

-Super good and super easy to make!
-Very kid friendly too, if you ask me!
+It's super good and a super easy recipe to make!
+Very kid-friendly, too, if you ask me!

 - 4 large potatoes

 - 2 raw large eggs

 - 1-2 tablespoons butter for buttering the dish